This was originally published in August 2014 and has been updated.

-It’s no secret that fish oil keeps your inflammation down and digestion in check.
-But what you may not know is that its benefits can impact everything from city living and bone density to fat burning and brain power.
-Here are seven things you may not know about the benefits of fish oils and how you can go about ensuring you get enough each day:
+It’s no secret that fish oil keeps inflammation down and is important for hearth health.
+But what you may not know is that its benefits may impact everything from city living and bone density to fat burning and brain power.
+Here are seven things you may not know about the benefits of fish oils:

 According to a University of Bristol study, omega-3 fish oil could significantly reduce the signs and symptoms of osteoarthritis.
 Omega-3-rich diets fed to guinea pigs, which naturally develop osteoarthritis, reduced the disease by 50 percent compared to those who ate standard diets.